Step 3b. Specifying Existing Service Account

 [This step applies only if you have selected the Specify existing service account option at the Select Service Account Type step of the wizard]

-When you specify an existing service account, Veeam Backup for Microsoft Azure connects to the existing Azure AD application that grants access to Azure resources.
-For an Azure AD application to be used, it must be created as described in Microsoft Docs.
+When you specify an existing service account, Veeam Backup for Microsoft Azure connects to an Azure AD application that grants access to your Azure resources.
+For Veeam Backup for Microsoft Azure to be able to connect to the Azure AD application, it must be created beforehand as described in Microsoft Docs.

 - Select an application authentication type:

 - Select the Client (application) secret option to use a client secret.
 A secret string can be obtained as described in Microsoft Docs.